chetanmedia/MyReads-A-Book-Lending-App/README.md

 ## About

-This is the project of the Google Udacity FEND nanodegree.
+This project is a final project of the Udacity's React Fundamentals course section.
-It's a book lending application.

 ## Installation